Gayuselvaraj/study-of-basic-gates/README.md

 **Result:**

-The truth table of logic gates in Quartus II using Verilog programming is verified.
+Thus the truth table of logic gates in Quartus II using Verilog programming is verified.